MycroftAI/mycroft-gui/README.md

 - NOTE:  This is pre-Alpha and likely to break at any time!
 ```

-The KDE-based visual interface for working with [Mycroft](https://github.com/MycroftAI/mycroft-core)
+The KDE-based visual interface for working with [Mycroft](https://github.com/MycroftAI/mycroft-core).
+For more on the Mycroft Skill side, see the [initial Mycroft Core GUI PR](https://github.com/MycroftAI/mycroft-core/pull/1899).